1988 Atlantic hurricane season: Storm names

-The following names were used for named storms that formed in the north Atlantic in 1988.
-The names not retired from this list were used again in the 1994 season.
+The following list of names was used for named storms that formed in the north Atlantic in 1988.
 This is the same list used for the 1982 season.
-Storms were named Gilbert, Isaac, Joan and Keith for the first (and only, in the cases of Gilbert and Joan) time in 1988.
-Florence and Helene were not used in 1982 but had been used in previous lists.
+Storms were named Gilbert, Isaac, Joan and Keith for the first (and only in the cases of Gilbert and Joan) time in 1988.
+The names Florence and Helene had been previously used under the old naming convention.

 Retirement

-The World Meteorological Organization retired two names in the spring of 1989: Gilbert and Joan.
-They were replaced by Gordon and Joyce in the 1994 season.
+The World Meteorological Organization retired the names Gilbert and Joan from the rotating Atlantic hurricane name lists after the 1988 season on account of their severity.
+They were replaced with Gordon and Joyce for the 1994 season.

 Season effects

-This is a table of all the storms and that have formed in the 1988 Atlantic hurricane season.
-It includes their duration, names, landfall(s), denoted in parentheses, damages, and death totals.
+This is a table of all of the storms that formed in the 1988 Atlantic hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in 1988 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1988 USD.